NCAR/python-tutorial/source/tutorials/yourfirst.rst

     ..

-12. Ammend your two Python (:code:`heatindexcomp.py` and :code:`windchillcomp.py`) scripts by deleting the equivalent read-file code in them.
+12. Amend your two Python (:code:`heatindexcomp.py` and :code:`windchillcomp.py`) scripts by deleting the equivalent read-file code in them.

 13. Add the following import statement to the top of each script: